utkar-sshTiwari/Heart-Disease-Prediction-System/README.md

-Heart Disease Prediction using Logisitc Regression
+Heart Disease Prediction using Logisitc Regression, SVM, Random Forest and XGBoost

+The version control has been done with the help of Nix